frangrit/frangrit.github.io/projects.md

 ## 📕 Folio

-Folio is the web-based CMS and fulfillment software used by Verso Books, the largest independent, radical publishing house in the English-speaking world.
-Early in my tenure at Rumors, I performed a rigorous audit and analysis of the software, evaluating shortcomings and suggesting improvements in an exhaustive document and interactive wireframes.
+Folio is the web-based CMS and fulfillment software used by Verso Books, the largest radical publishing house in the English-speaking world.
+Early in my tenure at Rumors, I performed a rigorous audit and analysis of the software, evaluating shortcomings and suggesting improvements in an exhaustive document along with interactive wireframes.
 I also conducted user interviews with editorial, engineering, and executive staff to assess pain points and discover desired improvements.

 {:.links}
 - [Folio audit](https://docs.google.com/document/d/1SNQWDT7s6dsCLBnqwh05jWfGdvxICEtC8PD6Iymk6sA/edit?usp=sharing) →